codeclysm/fangedgames/content/post/turmoil-second-draft.md

 - It answers to what you asked
 - It cures you from a condition
 - It makes you happy
-- you are not uneasy when it's finished.
+- You are not uneasy when it's finished.
 - You gain a Hot String or a Cold string on the subject of your visions.

 ## Strings